How to Qualify for Certification

 - Nevada requires a Social Security Number (SSN) in order to process educator certification paperwork.
 The SSN is the sole identifier for an applicant's information.
 Failure to provide your SSN will delay the uploading of ETS test scores.
 ETS does not require your SSN for its own purposes, but will submit it to Nevada with your test results.
 Test takers that do not include their Social Security numbers are required to hand deliver or mail their scores to the Nevada Department of Education, Office of Teacher Licensure.

 Who Must Take the Tests?

-All applicants for initial licensing in Nevada are required to take the following competency tests, which are administered under The Praxis Series:
+All applicants for initial licensing in Nevada are required to take the following competency tests, which are administered under the Praxis program:

 - Principles of Learning and Teaching (PLT)

 - Please note that in some Praxis Subject Assessments both selected-response and constructed-response tests will be required.

 - About the Praxis Tests